hvilander/pharmacy-locator/README.md

 `brew install postgresql`

 You will need to add PostgreSQL to your path.
 Add something like this to your relvant shell profile.
-Note my version was 13, if you are on another version you would need to replace the `13` below.
+Note my version was 13, if you are on another version you would need to replace the `13` in this step and the next step

 `export PATH="/usr/local/opt/postgresql@13/bin:$PATH"`

-This will starti the service and enable it to start at logon.
-Again, you may need to replace the `13` with your version.
+This will start the service and enable it to start at logon.

 `brew services start postgres@13`